your-quantguy/nado-python-sdk/docs/source/user-reference.rst

 .. note::

-    See :mod:`vertex_protocol.engine_client` to explore all available operations.
+    See :mod:`nado_protocol.engine_client` to explore all available operations.

 Indexer Client
 --------------
-The Indexer Client provides functionalities for interacting with the Vertex Protocol indexer.
+The Indexer Client provides functionalities for interacting with the Nado Protocol indexer.
 This can be particularly useful for fetching historical data.
 Here you can explore:

 .. code-block:: python